-A therapeutic approach is about bringing the young person to a place of exploration, clarity and understanding thereby allowing them to reframe ideas, challenge thoughts and actions, and developing more effective ways of working.
-This is a risky place and cannot be undertaken until the young person feels safe, in a context of containment and able to take time to reflect on very painful experiences.
-To understand how they think, feel and act the young person will need to identify the life experiences that impacted on their thinking.
-This sometimes means accessing difficult times in their life, which understandably, they are often reluctant to engage with.
+Our approach is about bringing a young person to a place of exploration, clarity and understanding thereby allowing them to reframe ideas, challenge thoughts and actions, and developing more effective ways of working.
+This is understandably a risky place for our young people and cannot be undertaken until they feel safe, in a context of containment and able to take time to reflect on their experiences.
+To understand how they think, feel, and act the young person will need to identify the life experiences that impacted on their thinking.
+This sometimes means accessing difficult times in their life, which they are often reluctant to engage with.

-For this reason, when young people join SureCare we do not often feel therapy or any other activity that may create a feeling of anxiety is to be expected immediately.
+For this reason, when young people join the White Trees Group we do not often feel therapy or any other activity that may create a feeling of anxiety is to be expected immediately.
 Our immediate target is to make young people feel safe, accepted, contained and we build on that to create trust.
 We have to take our cue from the young people and the pace is dictated by their journey towards that trust.
-This is respectful to their previous painful and sad experiences that led them to being in the looked after system.
+This is respectful to their previous experiences that led them to be in the looked after system.
 Without trust, the young people will not engage meaningfully and the building of this essential ingredient depends on them entirely.
 We give them time, this creates calm, a feeling of acceptance and no agenda within which they may fail yet again.
-Pace is everything in supporting our young people with their therapeutic journey with us.
+Pace is everything in supporting our young people in their journey with us.

-For the reasons above, we at Surecare have chosen a consultation model to address the initial stages of our young people being in care.
+The Wellbeing Team have an embedded consultation model to address the initial stages of our young people being in care.
 Therefore, we input psychology in all stages through our well-trained staff, structures and supervision.
 This means that, although we still encourage and offer therapy at every moment we can, we do not rely entirely on this as a means of healing, helping and developing our young people.
-Quite rightly, our therapeutic input is daily, in every interaction, activity, plan, focus, target and that is how we begin the journey.
-A respectful journey towards a therapeutic understanding is measured and this, alongside therapy when the young person is ready to embrace this riskier endeavour, has already produced much more success in Surecare.
+Quite rightly, our input to supporting our young people’s wellbeing is daily, in every interaction, relationship, their environment or engaging in activities and that is how we begin the journey.
+A respectful journey towards a therapeutic understanding is measured and this, alongside therapy when the young person is ready to embrace this riskier endeavour, has already produced much more success within the White Trees Group.

-As part of the Placement Planning Meeting an Initial Assessment and Treatment Plan is completed by the Social Worker and passed to the Psychology Department, where clear strengths and areas for development are identified.
-The areas of development identified help to generate psychological targets that the staff incorporate within keywork sessions and monitor on a daily basis.
-In addition, once the Young Person has settled into placement a further Assessment and Treatment Plan and Psychological Assessments to measure Coping Strategies and Resiliency are completed and reviewed regularly to identify areas of improvement or deterioration and provides a quantifiable tool for assessing ongoing success for a Young Person.
+As part of the Placement Planning Meeting an Initial Assessment and Treatment Plan is completed by the Social Worker and passed to the Wellbeing Team, where clear strengths and areas for development are identified.
+The areas of development identified help to generate psychological targets that the staff incorporate within their observations of the young people and monitor daily.
+In addition, once the young person has settled into placement a further Assessment and Treatment Plan and Psychological Assessments to measure Coping Strategies and Resiliency are completed and reviewed regularly to identify areas of improvement or deterioration and provides a quantifiable tool for assessing ongoing success for our young person.

-In addition, Clinical Consultations take place regularly between the Psychology Department to ensure that regular Case Studies regarding the ever-changing needs of the Young People have a regular forum to be discussed.
+In addition, Clinical Consultations take place regularly within the Wellbeing Team to ensure that regular case studies regarding the ever-changing needs of the young people have a regular forum to be discussed.

 It is quite normal for young people in the looked after system to find therapy too painful within which to engage.
 In fact, most adolescents avoid therapy due to their developmental stage i.e. choosing peer approval and support rather than adult help, and this is very normal at this phase and needs to be understood as such.
 Even if adults feel therapy would be very helpful, it is not generally successful if the young person feels they are not in the right place to make it work, therefore encouragement is good but too much pressure to attend is actually counterproductive.